 In fact, it does not even sound like a cheap uke.
 This instrument comes with plastic strings that feel very smooth to touch.
 Another thing is that the sound of this ukulele can be horrible when off tune, but when tuned right, it sounds great.

 It also stays in tune longer than most ukuleles in the market.
-Although the strings may take some time to stretch, but will get better after some time.
+Although the strings may take some time to stretch but will get better after some time.

 Frets & fingerboard of MK1TBR Kahiko Series Soprano Ukulele

-Frets and fretboard are very important part of a ukulele.
+Frets and fretboard are a very important part of a ukulele.
 Therefore, in this Mahalo Soprano ukulele review, we are going to look at the fretting of the product.

 The Mahalo Ukuleles MK1TBR Kahiko Series Soprano Ukulele comes with 12 brass frets, which are solidly installed on the fretboard.
-The fingerboard is made of mahogany body and looks very solid for its price.
+The fingerboard is made of a mahogany body and looks very solid for its price.
 The spacing of the frets on the fretboard is also done accurately.

 Mahalo Ukulele tuning pegs